psingh1971/Getting-Cleaning-Data/CodeBook.md

 ## The Transformation of Raw Data

-The included script run_analysis.R was used to transform the above mentioned raw data into a analysis ready tidy dataset.
+The included script run_analysis.R was used to transform the above mentioned raw data into two analysis ready tidy datasets.

 The following raw data files were used in preparation of the tidy data: